placeAtlas/atlas-2023/CONTRIBUTING.md

 As an alternative, you can also submit an issue on GitHub using [this form](https://github.com/placeAtlas/atlas-2023/issues/new?assignees=&labels=entry+update&template=edit-entry.yml) or report it on our Discord server.

-### Manually
+### Manually by direct edits

-Edits are also welcome on this repository using Git through GitHub.
-You may use Git or GitHub for bulk or large-scale changes, such as removing duplicates.
+Direct edits to the `web/atlas.json` are also welcome on this repository using Git through GitHub.
+You may use Git or GitHub for bulk or large-scale changes, such as removing duplicates, or doing those that are not possible by using patches, such as removing an entry.
+Keep in mind that this may causes conflicts, so only do it when necessary.

 `web/atlas.json` is where the Atlas data is located, in which you can edit on GitHub.
 The next section includes an example of an entry.